-It took nearly 10 years before someone diagnosed Julie with Parkinson’s at age 54.
-She saw specialist after specialist, endured countless prescriptions, MRIs and surgeries, but no one could figure it out.
-Julie was finally diagnosed after visiting a movement disorder specialist.
-Since the medications weren’t controlling her symptoms, Julie underwent deep brain stimulation six months later.
+It took nearly 10 years before I received an official Parkinson’s diagnosis.
+I saw specialist after specialist, endured countless prescriptions, and had many MRIs and surgeries, but no one could figure it out.
+I was finally diagnosed after visiting a movement disorder specialist.
+Since the medications weren’t controlling my symptoms, I underwent deep brain stimulation six months later.

-Julie is a firm believer in educating the general public, physicians, and nurses about Parkinson’s.
-She also wants to inform people with Parkinson’s and their care partners about the importance of diet, exercise, and medication management.
-As an Ambassador, Julie’s main goal is to help everyone navigate this journey with Parkinson’s and to make the voices of the community heard by bringing key issues to decision makers.
+I think it’s important to educate the public, physicians, and nurses about Parkinson’s.
+I also want to inform people with Parkinson’s and their care partners about the importance of diet, exercise, and medication management.
+As an Ambassador, my goal is to help everyone navigate this journey with Parkinson’s and to make the voices of the community heard by bringing key issues to decision-makers.